DavidWells/prototype-netlify-build-v0/README.md

 - **netlify-sitemap-plugin** to generate sitemaps after build
 - **netlify-notify-plugin** to automatically wired up build notifications
 - ... skys the limit 🌈

+## Simplified Build Env

+In an effort to simplify how users interact with the build environment & to match remote/local experiences.
+The folder structure of the build environment is also being revamped.

+- `.netlify` - Main folder
+- `.netlify/src` - Source code from repo, zip, tar
+- `.netlify/cache` - Files persisted across builds
+- `.netlify/cache/dependencies` - All dependencies are cache here.
+These are used for lookup / install process.
+- `.netlify/build` - Built files